CarsonCraig/2DCellularAutomata/README.md

 When grey is selected:

-	Use mouse wheel to change the colour mappings.
+	-Use mouse wheel to change the colour mappings.

-	On the right side select the size of grid.
+	-On the right side select the size of grid.

 &nbsp;